3coma3/btrfs-backup/MANUAL.md

 > `backup snap find . rotate find .`
 >
 > Will print an updated list of the snapshots after each update to the snapshot store.
->
-> and so on.

-### Command line switches ("options"):
+### Command line switches (options):

-`-h`

-An alias to `help`
+Command line options come in short (single-dash, one letter) and long (two dashes, one word) flavors.

+Except for `-h` , all options can be passed multiple times, and it's up to you whether that makes sense or not.
+Only the last instance of an option will be used.

+In the case of options that affect each other, like `-p` and `-q`, the same applies: the last option you specify will have priority over the previous one.

+`-h, --help`

+This option is intended to be used alone, and will display an online help

-`-c config`
+`-c <config>`

+`--config=<config>`

 Configuration file to use, same logic as with the `config` variable.

-`-d`
+`-d, --dryrun`

 It prevents the script to perform any actual operation, making it to print the actions that would be performed on the screen instead.

-`-q`
+`-p<index>`

+`--progress=<index>`

+This option has the same semantics as the `rsync_progress` variable.
+In case of a previous `-q` option (which normally turns off progress reporting), this will still show a progress report if selected.

+`-q, --quiet`

 Currently, it restricts a bit the rsync output in normal situations and some other commands.
 In future updates the verbosity controls may become more powerful.
-Note that most script messages are output to standard error, so they affect its "pipeable" output to a minimum.
+The script messages are printed to standard error, so they affect the "pipeable" output to a minimum.

-`-y`
+This option will turn off progress reporting as well, even if you previously selected it with `-p`.
+To change this behavior, invert the order of these two options (`-p` after `-q`).

+`-y, --yes`

-Assume 'yes' for questions.
-This is useful for automated invocations.
+Assume 'yes' for questions - useful for automated invocations (so far the only command that asks a yes/no question is `remove`).
 Note that the script also accepts piped output from the "yes" command.

-### Backup storage structure
+## Backup storage structure
 As you take snapshots, each one will be stored in a mixed structure composed of btrfs subvolumes and standard directories that'll look like this:

 ***`base`***